lamberta/devkit-doc/native/ios-setup.md

 Running your game on an iPhone or iPad for the first time is that "I made it!" moment where it finally feels real.
 This guide will help you get from developing in a browser to showing your new game off at parties.

 Building your game to run on a mobile device is done using the Game Closure SDK `basil` command-line tool.
-Some assembly is required.

 ## Prerequisites
-You will need some tools to do iOS development:
+You will need some tools for iOS development:

 + Mac OS X 10.6 (or newer) computer
 + iPhone/iPad sync cable
-+ Xcode 4.4 (or newer) and command-line tools
++ Xcode 4.4 (or newer) and Xcode command-line tools

 ### Supported Mobile Devices